cockpit-project/cockpit/doc/protocol.md

    example.
 If no metric of this name exists, the channel is closed without delivering any message.

- * "type" (string, optional): The expected type of the metric, either "number" or "string".
-If no type is specified, any type is allowed (unless "units" is also specified, see below).
-If the metric is not of the given type, the channel is closed.

- * "semantics" (string, optional): The expected semantics of the metric, one of "counter", "instant", or "discrete".
-If the metric does not have the given semantics, the channel is closed.

  * "units" (string, optional): The units that values for this metric should be delivered in.
 If the given metric can not be converted into these units, the channel is closed.
 The format of the string is the same as the one used by "pminfo -d".

-   When specifying "units", "type" defaults to "number".

 The metric information objects in the 'meta' messages for PCP sources also contain these fields: